nushell/rfcs/text/0004-type-deduction.md

 ```

 The shape of a variable used as a positional argument can be infered from the command signature.
 If the signature of the command is not available, no inference will be done.
+At the time of writing, no signature will be available for external commands.

 ## As a commands optional positional argument
 ```shell Variable in fixed position